 The brief: Gecko Covers, a successful manufacturer of e-book reader and Ipad cases gave me and my collaborator Titus Verbeek the assignment to come up with new innovative models for their assortment.

 The result: A new modular idea to magnetically interface the plastic molded case (which had to fit snugly each new version of reader) from the flexible jacket cover that also contained the keyboard.
-The idea came about after a few brainstorm session with the client, buying a few samples and taking them apart and configuring existing components in new assemblies.
+The idea came about after a few brainstorm sessions with the client and configuring existing components in new assemblies.

 Besides the winning concept a few other concepts were presented, each encompassing various build solutions, folds and possible materials.
 In all the concepts presented great attention was given to the various user-case scenarios and providing various angles of use (for reading or writing).